 Sitting down in front of the Acer Swift 3 shows a display that adds up as the numbers suggest.
 It looks fine, but it’s not the best.
 Scenes look true to life, without dull or unrealistic color, but the low contrast ratio and poor brightness make it difficult for images to pop.
 Glare can be a real problem, too, because the screen has a glossy coat, and the display’s maximum brightness isn’t high enough to combat the glare.

 A pair of downward-facing speakers give the Acer Swift 3 its voice.
-They were good within their limited range of volume, and only distorted when pushed, such as music that combines vocals with heavy bass.
-In this respect, they’re on par with the Asus Zenbook UX330UA, Dell XPS 13, and most other 13-inch laptops.
+They were good within their limited range of volume, and only distorted when pushed, such as by music that combines vocals with heavy bass.
+In this respect, they’re on par with the Asus Zenbook UX330UA, Dell XPS 13, and most similarly-sized laptops.
 The maximum volume was rather low, however, so the laptop has trouble in noisy environments.

 An injection of 8th-gen goodness

 While the Acer Swift 3 is available with several different processors, our review came with Intel’s latest generation, the quad-core Core i5-8250U, an increasingly common chip that can be found in laptops priced from $500 to $2,000.
-It’s a strong and efficient performer and a meaningful update from the seventh-generation CPUs, and the Acer Swift 3 maximizes its performance potential.
+It’s a strong and efficient performer and a meaningful update from the 7th-generation CPUs, and the Acer Swift 3 maximizes its performance potential.

 These results show Acer’s affordable laptop can easily keep up with laptops that are more expensive while performing well for a system in its price range.
 In truth, most people don’t need anything more than what the Swift 3 offers.